makeitsofun/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_get_story_data_indexed_chapter_statuses', $statuses, $story_id )`
-Filters the array of chapter statuses that can be appended to a story’s `indexed_chapter_ids` array in the `fictioneer_get_story_data()` function.
+Filters the array of chapter statuses that can be appended to a story’s `indexed_chapter_ids` array in the `\Fictioneer\Story::get_data()` function.
 These chapters are a subset of the queried chapters, which need to be filtered separately.
 By default, the statuses are `['publish']`.

 **Note:** If you enable the `FICTIONEER_LIST_SCHEDULED_CHAPTERS` constant, the filter will be used to treat scheduled chapters as published.